patelanny/magento-2-mobile-otp-login-pro/README.md

 ![enable-mobile-login-pro](https://github.com/patelanny/magento-2-mobile-otp-login-pro/assets/121279820/cfb6826f-5d52-4abb-9a7f-8007cadcb799)

+# Magento 2 Mobile OTP Login Extension [PRO]

+1. Register, log in, and Reset your Password using your Mobile Number.

+2. The user can log in with OTP and Password Both.

+3. Reset Password using Mobile Number and Email.

+4. Easily Set OTP String Type, String Length, and Expire Time.

+5. Customize OTP Messages as Required.

+6. Any SMS API can be Integrated on Request.

+7. Also Support Email Notifications.

+8. Secure Login with reCAPTCHA.

+9. Mobile Number OTP Login supported on Magento Default Page.

+10. Ensure a smooth login process by testing SMS API.

+11. Improve Customer Experience with Faster Login.

 # Support
 Write to us at our <a href="https://magecomp.com/support/">Support Portal</a> for queries about our Magento 2 extensions or services.